The #1 Nuclear Provider in America

 In September 2024, Microsoft partnered with Constellation to resurrect the Three Mile Island nuclear plant in Pennsylvania.
 The goal is to provide Microsoft with the energy to run its AI operations.

 The 20-year power purchase agreement will pave the way for Constellation to revive the plant.
-Despite the near disaster that happened in the neighboring reactor (owned by a different company and being decommissioned) decades ago, this plant operated at industry-leading levels of safety and reliability for decades until it was shut down due to economic reasons in 2019.
+Despite the near-disaster that happened decades ago in the neighboring reactor (which was owned by a different company and is being decommissioned), this plant operated at industry-leading levels of safety and reliability for decades until it was shut down due to economic reasons in 2019.

 Under the agreement, Microsoft will purchase power from the renewed plant to meet both its power needs and its green energy goals.

-Once recommissioned, the Crane Clean Energy Center will inject 835 megawatts of carbon-free energy into the grid, create 3,400 jobs for the local community, and add $3 billion to state and federal taxes.
+Once recommissioned, the Crane Clean Energy Center will inject 835 megawatts of carbon-free energy into the grid, create 3,400 jobs for the local community, and add $3 billion in state and federal tax revenue.

-The plant will further cement Constellation’s position as America’s dominant nuclear energy provider and further pad its considerable bottom line.
-Speaking of…
+The plant will further cement the company’s position as America’s dominant nuclear energy provider − and further pad its considerable bottom line.

-In the most recent quarter, Q1 2025, the company brought in $6.79 billion in revenue, up over 10% year over year.
-Operating income for the quarter was a solid $438 million.
+In the second quarter of 2025, the company brought in $6.1 billion in revenue, up over 11% year over year.
+Operating income for the quarter was a solid $939 million.

 As nuclear comes roaring back into the limelight, all indications point to Constellation being one of the most dominant players in the nuclear power industry.